bengfarrell/babylon-scene/README.md

 Here we are grabbing the reference to the stage, and overwriting the "setupCameras" method to create an ArcRotateCamera instead of the Universal one, there by default.
 After modifying, we then can tell the component to run the initialization that it was waiting patiently for.
 The "init" method is on the component itself, which we can grab a reference to by "e.target".

+Also included on the default stage is a "babylon" setter, such that prior to application setup (onplaying) you may set the Babylon instance via JS.

 ##### Applications
 While putting your logic in a script tag is fine, an ES6 class based entry point for your 3D application might be more organized.